isaiahparton/maui/README.md

 # maui
-Stands for magnificent user interface.
+Stands for marvelous user interface.
 An immediate-mode gui library for my projects and maybe for you?
 It's still in early development, but the end goal is a realistic, stylish and polished interface suitable for utility applications like sound mixers, database access and point of sale.
 This is my main project, as it will be used in many others.
 I have great plans for its future.

 # how it works